A question about recognition

 Brian, I think what you are looking for is a den doodle.
 Many Cub Scouters use these to recognize Scouts for participation in activities and any other behavior which needs encouragement.
 Typically these involve each Cub Scout having a string of beads, with each bead representing something specific.

 For ZM’s den, I had a den doodle made from a hoop with some leather stretched on the inside, sort of like a mandela.
 Then we hung beads from the lower side of the hoop.
 Unfortunately I can’t find any good pictures of it.
 We displayed it at den meetings, pack meetings, and campouts.
-By the time they crossed over to Boy Scouts it was pretty worn out, but they liked it because it was a record of sorts of everything they did.
+By the time they crossed over to Scouts BSA it was pretty worn out, but they liked it because it was a record of sorts of everything they did.

 We gave out beads for all sorts of things.
 Many of the ideas were suggested by the den members themselves.
 “Can we have a bead if we ….?”
 I also had a variety of colors and shapes of beads.
 For example I had some red, white, and blue star shaped beads.
 These were earned by participating in service projects.
 Here are some of the things they got beads for: